Measuring inflation – the Harmonised Index of Consumer Prices (HICP)

 The HICP for each euro area country is calculated as a weighted average of price changes for a wide range of product groups, using the respective share of each group in the total expenditure of all households for the goods and services covered by the index.

-It is important to note that the HICP takes into account the consumption expediture of all the households in a country and not some “typical” household (see section "Concept" above).
+The HICP takes into account the consumption expenditure of all the households in a country and not some “typical” household (see "Concept" section above).
 For example, expenditure on petrol is included for those households with a car and, at the same time, expenditure on bus tickets is included for those that use public transport.
 What is important in the HICP is its composition, which encompasses the total consumption expenditure of all households together.

 In order to keep the index up-to-date, product weights are updated regularly to reflect changes in consumer expenditure patterns.
-By law, countries must update all weights every 7 years – although in practice most countries update their weights on an annual basis.
+By law, the weights are updated every year.

 From national to euro area HICP